ArvinderBhullar/Proximity_Marketing_Application/README.md

 1. For android: https://reactnative.dev/docs/environment-setup?platform=android
 2. For iOS: https://reactnative.dev/docs/environment-setup?platform=ios&os=macos

-To run the mobile application(User facing app):
+**To run the mobile application(User facing app):**
-1.Once you have installed an emulator, start it
+1. Once you have installed an emulator, start it
 2. cd into 'mobileapp' folder
 3. Run 'npm install' from the terminal window
 4. cd into 'ios' folder.
 Then run 'pod install'.